NREL/BUTTER-Clarifier/Readme.md

 # BUTTER-Clarifier

-This repository contains a python package of metrics for neural network interpretability and a keras callback to easily compute and capture these metrics during training.
+This repository contains a python package of neural network interpretability techniques and a keras callback to easily compute and capture data related to these techniques (we call these values `metrics`) during training.
 It was developed to be used with the [BUTTER Deep Learning Experimental Framework](https://github.com/NREL/BUTTER-Empirical-Deep-Learning-Experimental-Framework), but has APIs which may be useful to projects outside of this framework.

 ## Installation

 ### Dependencies

-- Developed with Python 3.11 on Linux
+- Developed using Python 3.11 with pip on Linux.
-- Tensorflow
-- Scikit-Learn
+- tensorflow
-- Scikeras
+- sklearn
-- Numpy
+- keras

 ### VSCode